HypertextAssassin0273/Google_IT_Automation_with_Python/c2_python_operating_system/m3_regular_expressions/lab_assessment/readme.md

-## Qwiklabs Assessment: Working with Regular Expressions
+## Ungraded Qwiklabs Assessment: Working with Regular Expressions

 It's time to put your new skills to the test!
 In this lab, you'll have to find the users using an old email domain in a big list using regular expressions.